Kenya - Country Commercial Guide

 Overview

-The construction industry in Kenya is driven primarily by two key infrastructure sectors: transportation and building/housing.
+The construction industry in Kenya is driven primarily by two key infrastructure sectors: transportation and real estate.
 The Ministry of Transport and Infrastructure is responsible for policy initiatives and actions with respect to roads, aviation, maritime, rail, housing, and urban development.

-According to the Kenya Economic Survey 2022, the Kenyan construction industry grew by only 6.6% in 2021, a decline from 10.1% in 2020 and an indication of a slowdown in the short term.
-The sector is expected to maintain a growth rate of 6% in the near term as it shakes off the effects of the COVID-19 pandemic.
-This growth will be driven by large infrastructure projects in roads, ports, and airports in 2022 and beyond.
-Due to budgetary constraints, the GOK hopes to realize more infrastructure projects as PPPs.
+According to Kenya’s 2023 Economic Survey, the Kenyan construction industry grew by 4.1% in 2022, a decline from 6.6% in 2021, a growth that is largely attributed to construction and maintenance of roads.
+It is expected that this trend will continue in the near term given the government’s reduced public infrastructure spending.
+The sector is expected to maintain a growth rate of 5% in the near term driven by several infrastructure projects in roads, ports, and airports in the 2023/24 timeframe.
+Due to budgetary constraints, the GoK prefers using the public-private partnership (PPP) model for developing infrastructure projects.

 Leading Sub-Sectors

-U.S. firms have opportunities in the road and railway construction sectors and may also offer engineering design, consultancy, and supervision services in partnership with local firms.
+U.S. firms have opportunities in the road, railway, and affordable housing sectors, and may also offer engineering design, consultancy, and supervision services in partnership with local firms.

-Transport Infrastructure: Kenya enjoys an extensive but uneven infrastructure that remains superior to that of its neighbors.
-Nairobi is the transportation hub of eastern and central Africa and is the largest city between Cairo and Johannesburg.
-The Port of Mombasa is the most important deep-water port in the region, supplying the shipping needs of more than a dozen countries despite persistent deficiencies in equipment, inefficiency, and corruption.
-To remedy these deficiencies, the Port of Mombasa has been undergoing major expansion and rehabilitation.
+Kenya enjoys an extensive, but uneven, transportation network that remains superior to that of its neighbors.
+Kenya is the transportation and logistics hub for Eastern and Central Africa, and Nairobi is the largest city between Cairo and Johannesburg.
+The Port of Mombasa is a major gateway for the region, serving over 200 million people in northern Tanzania, Uganda, Rwanda, Burundi, and the Democratic Republic of Congo (DRC) despite persistent deficiencies in infrastructure, inefficiency, and corruption.
+To remedy these hurdles, the Port of Mombasa has been undergoing major expansion and rehabilitation.

-Currently, there are various roadworks going on, including road construction, dualling, upgrading, and rehabilitation, and bridges and interchanges construction measuring 2,300 kilometers and being carried out at a total cost of $2.2 billion.
+Currently, there are various roadworks under development in the country, including new road construction, dualling, upgrading, and rehabilitation, and bridges and interchanges construction measuring 2,300 kilometers and being carried out at a total cost of $2.2 billion.

-Airport Infrastructure: Kenya has international airports in Nairobi, Mombasa, Eldoret, and Kisumu, and domestic airports in Nairobi, Malindi, Lamu, and Lokichogio (Turkana), in addition to another 463 aerodromes and airstrips.
+Kenya maintains airports that serve international and domestic flights in Nairobi, Mombasa, Eldoret, and Kisumu, and airports serving domestic flights in Nairobi, Malindi, Lamu, and Lokichogio (Turkana), in addition to another 463 aerodromes and airstrips.
 All public airport facilities are managed by the Kenya Airports Authority (KAA).
-The aviation industry took a big hit during the COVID-19 pandemic, which saw the industry grind to a halt.
-However, the sector is rebounding as travel restrictions are lifted and travel and tourism resume globally.

-Kenya has partnered with the United Kingdom to develop the Nairobi Railway City, a new rail hub within the Central Business District.
+Kenya partnered with the United Kingdom to develop the Nairobi Railway City, a new rail hub within the Central Business District.
 UK firm Atkin Global won the bid to design a modern, eight-platform central rail station and a public space, which will anchor commercial and residential developments on a 425-acre spread that will host the Nairobi railway transit hub.
 Rail infrastructure will take up the lion’s share of the project.
-The initial phase of the project is being funded by the UK government while consulting firm KPMG is leading the search for investors into the projects that offer commercial viability such as residential homes, commercial buildings, and parking lots.
-The Railway City will be developed in three phases over 20 years.
-Construction of the railway station is expected to begin by the end of 2022.
+The initial phase of the project is being funded by the UK government, while consulting firm KPMG is leading the search for investors into projects that offer commercial viability such as residential homes, commercial buildings, and parking lots.
+The Railway City will be developed in three phases over a span of 20 years.

 Opportunities

-Given Kenya’s current high debt burden, the government is increasingly looking to the private sector to implement infrastructure projects either under the Engineering Procurement and Construction (EPC)+Finance model or as PPP projects.
-Various types of PPPs are available and include management contracts; concessions; Build, Operate, and Transfer (BOT); Build, Own, Operate, and Transfer (BOOT); or Rehabilitate-Operate-Transfer (ROT).
-A comprehensive list of approved PPP projects is available on the PPP Unit website.
+Given Kenya’s debt burden, the government increasingly looks to the private sector to implement infrastructure projects either under the Design Build-Finance-Operate Maintain (DBFOM) or PPP model.
+A comprehensive list of approved PPP projects is available on the GoK’s PPP Unit website.
 In addition, companies are welcome to propose projects under the Privately Initiated Investment Proposal (PIIP) model.

-Kenya uses right-hand drive vehicles, so machines with controls in the center are better sellers.
+Kenya uses right-hand drive vehicles, so construction equipment with controls in the center are better sellers in the market.

 Additional opportunities include: